gideonotieno/gideonotieno.github.io/README.md

-A personal portfolio website built in ReactJS and using css
+A personal portfolio website built in ReactJS and tailwind css